Pre-Order Your Thanksgiving Dinner

 Treat stains as quickly as possible.
 Many stains are more easily removed while the stains are still wet and get harder to remove as the stains age.
 Some stains or products on fabric change as they dry or set.
 Think of how paint changes as it dries.

-Fabric must be thoroughly rinsed with water before using another stain removal method or product.
+If you have tried a stain removal product, thoroughly rinse the stain with water before using another stain removal method or product.
 There is no way to predict how one stain removal product may affect the stain and react with another product.

 Be sure that the stain is completely removed before laundering.
 Rinse thoroughly and let the fabric air dry and determine if the stain has been completely removed.
 If not, it may be necessary to repeat the procedure.
 If the stain has been removed, launder and dry as usual.